EQUINE INSURANCE

 Pre-existing conditions

-Conditions present before the policy starts are excluded.
+Conditions present before the policy starts are an exclusion.
 Carriers typically require a veterinary certificate before binding, especially for older horses or horses with prior medical history.

 Use-specific underwriting

 Race horses, jumpers, polo ponies, and high-value performance horses are underwritten differently.
-Higher-value or higher-risk-use horses may require specialty placement through wholesale brokers.
+Higher-value or higher-risk-use horses may require specialty placement on the surplus lines market through wholesale brokers.
 Trail and pleasure horses are easier to place.

 Age limits